What is the German program about?

 How can I learn German?

-Many people who undertake a major or minor in German do so to master the language itself, or as a valuable adjunct to other study in their undergraduate degree.
+Many people who undertake a major in German do so to master the language itself, or as a valuable adjunct to other study in their undergraduate degree.
 German is also a popular choice as the Arts major in combined degrees with Business, Science, Fine Arts and Education.

 Interested in studying with us?
 Explore our course and research opportunities below.